skx/puppet-summary/HACKING.md

 ## Code Quality

-Test our the test-suite coverage :
+To test the coverage of the test-suite you can use the `cover` tool:

      go get golang.org/x/tools/cmd/cover
      go test -coverprofile fmt

-Look for advice on code:
+Once you've done that you can view the coverage of various functions via:

+     go tool cover -func=fmt

+If you're looking for suggestions on code-quality you can use the `go vet`
+tool:

      go vet .